• Skip to primary navigation

 Creamy Leek Pasta with a text title overlay.

 A creamy pasta dish is total comfort food and this one couldn't be easier.
-Just 5 ingredients go in to making this creamy leek sauce, which goes perfect on top of pasta, or even mashed potatoes.
+Just 5 ingredients go into making this creamy leek sauce, which goes perfect on top of pasta, or even mashed potatoes.
 Creamy Leek Pasta is a great way to make use of the, in my opinion, underused leek, and something a little bit different for pasta night.

 Creamy Leek Pasta in a pink bowl next to a bowl of salad and a dish of roasted mushrooms.